SoniaGarmar/my-nuxt-markdown-web-blog/content/blog/EN/vue-static-site-generator-with-nuxt-and-markdown-create-a-server-less-blog-part-4.md

 In [Part 2 ](vue-static-site-generator-with-nuxt-and-markdown-create-a-server-less-blog-part-2) we saw how to add internationalization to our static site —including the blog— using "Nuxt-i18n".

-In this part, I'm going to create the home page of my site.
-What we have so far is basically the barebones of the page that Nuxt scaffolded for us.
-Let's make some changes!
+In [Part 3 ](vue-static-site-generator-with-nuxt-and-markdown-create-a-server-less-blog-part-3) I show you how to create a home page like the one in this site

+In this part, I'm going to ad some style and structure to the blog section.